-Smart grid technology gives customers the ability to access and manage how much electricity their home is using.
-That means there are no more surprises when opening the monthly electricity bill.
-With smart meters and other energy management systems, customers can see when and where their energy is being used and can then program certain loads to use energy at specific times, like scheduling more energy-consuming tasks for low demand periods.
+Smart grid technology gives customers more access to their energy use, meaning fewer surprises when the electric bill comes.
+With smart meters, energy management systems and other devices, customers can see when and where their energy is being used and can program appliances to run at specific times, such as scheduling energy-consuming tasks for low-demand and cheaper periods.

-Like checking a bank account online, smart grid technology employs a customer-friendly system for staying up to date and managing the amount of electricity being used.
-By giving customers control over their energy use based on personal needs and rate fluctuations, smart grid technology can reduce monthly electricity bills.
+Like checking a bank account online, smart grid technology uses a customer-friendly format for staying up to date on and managing electricity use.
+By giving customers control over their consumption, it can improve comfort and reduce energy costs.

-To learn more about smart grid technology and how it is being used in North Carolina, please visit Advanced Energy’s Exploring North Carolina’s Smart Grid webpage.
+To learn more about the smart grid and how it is being used in North Carolina, visit our Exploring North Carolina Smart Grid webpage.